 The Hsinbyume Pagoda is a large white stupa that was built in 1816 to represent the Buddhist mythological mountain, Mount Meru.
-The Myatheindan Pagoda was my favourite location to shoot photos and it is one of the best things to do in Mandalay for sure!
+The Myatheindan Pagoda was my favorite location to shoot photos!

-Hsinbyume Pagoda is located north-west of Mandalay City and it is approximately a 1.5 hour drive from the centre of town.
-It is a short 2-minute drive from the Mingun Pagoda and the Mingun Bell, so you can potentially visit all of these 3 locations on the same day.
+Hsinbyume Pagoda is located northwest of Mandalay City and it is approximately a 1.5-hour drive from the center of town.
+It’s a short 2-minute drive from the Mingun Pagoda and the Mingun Bell, so you can potentially visit all of these 3 locations on the same day.

 The Hsinbyume Pagoda is a multi-tiered stupa that can be explored on every level.
 Be sure to get that classic shot walking across the arches.

-Arguably the best place to watch the sunset in Mandalay is at the Sky Bar, the best rooftop bar in the city and one of the best things to do in Mandalay!
+Arguably the best place to watch the sunset in Mandalay is at the Sky Bar, the best rooftop bar in the city.

 If you are a coffee connoisseur like myself then you don’t want to miss out on trying some of Mandalay’s best coffee from the legends down at Nova Coffee Shop.